Undergraduate Scholarships & Awards

 While an undergraduate at CU Boulder, Sharron Land Gegenheimer (’83 Economics & German), participated in a one-year study abroad program in Tuebingen, Germany.
 That year abroad had a huge impact on Sharron’s life, and positively shaped her career in International Sales and Marketing.
 Now retired, Sharron and her husband Bill created this scholarship to encourage the next generation of CU Boulder students to pursue their dreams and develop their passion for the German language skills – Auf gehts (let’s go!).

 To apply for this award please complete the Buffs Abroad Scholarship application.

 Cliff Hall Memorial Scholarship to Study Abroad in Regensburg

 Each year, the department awards a Cliff Hall memorial scholarship to an undergraduate student studying at the University of Regensburg through CU Study Abroad.
 Scholarship is for $200 and is in memory of Cliff Hall, who was a Professor of German in GSLL for 30 years and was director of the Regensburg Program in 1970-1971 and 1978-1979.
 Professor Hall was an avid outdoorsman and especially loved fly-fishing.
 He will be remembered by many for leading numerous departmental hikes, while sharing his love and knowledge of the outdoors with faculty, staff and students of GSLL.

 Lucile Berkeley Buchanan Jones Undergraduate Essay Prize

-Annual prize awarded to the best essay written by a German major.
+Annual prize awarded to the best project or essay written by a German major.
 Prize is named after Lucile Berkeley Buchanan Jones, an academically gifted German major who in 1918 became the first female black student to graduate from CU.
 Our gratitude to German Gift Fund donors for making this award possible.